isuke01/gravityform-nuxt-isu/components/gravity-form/readme.md

 This is simple implementation for base elements for the Gravity form and Nuxt2, but it should work also with VUE2.

-I'm using this wich Nuxt snce with VUE and frontend-mounted app it is easier just to use standard GF GET-iframe-import-form and it will support all features out of box with no extra coding
-...
-I'll link later the examle how to make it.

 ### IMPORTANT
 Inspired by: https://bitbucket.org/gohike/gravity-forms/src/master/